History of the Socialist Left Party

 The Socialist Left Party of Norway (Sosialistisk Venstreparti or SV) was founded in 1975.
 Its history shows a long-term rise in political influence, resulting in part from its emergence from older left-wing parties, especially the Socialist People's Party.
 After initial political setbacks in the 1970s, the party reorganized and regained support, particularly under Theo Koritzinsky (1983–87) and Erik Solheim (1987–97).
 Support dropped in the 1997 parliamentary election but rose again by the 21st Century, thanks to the party's position as the only sizeable party to the left of the Norwegian Labour Party.
 Labour's move further to the right under Jens Stoltenberg also helped the party's rise.
 By 2005, the Socialist Left Party had joined the Labour and Centre parties in Norway's governing Red-Green Coalition.
-The party has been led by Audun Lysbakken since 11 March 2012.
+The party has been led by Kirsti Bergstø since 18 March 2023.

 Formation and early years (1973–76)

 Socialist Electoral League (1973–75)

 After losing all of its seats in the 1969 parliamentary election, the Socialist People's Party sought to create a coalition of various left-wing parties.
 Although previously sceptical about working with the Communist Party, it became a member of the coalition, along with the Democratic Socialists – AIK and various independent socialists.
 Reidar T. Larsen, then leader of the Communist Party, said that members at the party's national convention voted unanimously in favour of joining the coalition, which would later go by the name of the Socialist Electoral League.

 The four leading members of the coalition were Finn Gustavsen, Berge Furre (both from the Socialist People's Party), Berit Ås (from AIK) and Larsen (from the Communist Party).
 Furre and Ås emphasized that the three parties were still operating independently in 1973, while Larsen was very pleased with the outcome, saying that the main object of the Communist Party was to "unite all socialist parties" in one joint cause.
 The coalition also stressed that they did not want to create a joint platform for the three parties, claiming it to be unimportant for their image.
 A meeting in September elected Gustavsen as parliamentary leader of the coalition, Roald Halvorsen from the Communist Party as general secretary, and Larsen and Ås to the group board.
 It was decided that Torild Skard would seek the position of President of the Storting.
 After the meeting, the party sought to build a closer relationship with the Labour Party and said they would support a Labour-run minority government.